meaning-matters/Talk/External/README.txt

 This above remark is a common theme for all Externals: No need let things build in Xcode.
 Keeping things outside Xcode ensures that the project remains simple.

+Reachability
+* I copied the module into Sources and cleaned it up.